 We are starting the process of blocking port 25 traffic to the Internet from our customers.
 If your eMail client software on your local computer is not configured correctly once the block is put in place you will be able to receive eMail messages, just not send them.

 So at this time we will need you to check to make sure that your eMail software on your local host computer system is correctly configured.
 We have “How-To Guides” on our website that should help you with this task.
 If you only use one of our web based eMail systems like Horde, or @pen Webmail to read your eMail this will not be an issue.

 Problems with the original SMTP model in the Modern World

 One of the problems with the SMTP (Simple Mail Transport Protocol) model in the modern world is that although consumers get their eMail using POP/IMAP they still send eMail using SMTP.
 The problem with this is that receiving SMTP servers have no way to distinguish a connection from a real eMail server from a virus infected spam bot.
-The SMTP protocol has evolved though and there are not new alternatives that have been standardized and we believe that using the existing RFC standards we can help isolate spam bot traffic so it can not sent from our network using SMTP.
+The SMTP protocol has evolved though and there are now new alternatives that have been standardized and we believe that using the existing RFC standards we can help isolate spam bot traffic so it cannot be sent from our network using SMTP.
 The trick is to prevent consumer’s computers from talking to servers other than the outgoing SMTP server they are supposed to use.
 This can be accomplished by using SMTP Submission port 587 instead of SMTP on the standard port 25.